For most diabetics, cuts, scrapes and bruises are a BIG DEAL! For me, cuts and even gashes are no big deal.

 In a recent post I told of a dangerous journey that could have turned out much worse.
 I never would have attempted this nor even considered it, had my blood sugars not been normal.
 You can read about the post here, “Primal Adventure“, I wont’ rehash it here except to say, I did something stupid and ONLY paid for it with cuts and scrapes to my feet.

 It could have been much worse.
 The cuts came from oyster shells and barnacles grown on the rocks of a jetty.
 It is not a very ‘clean’ environment… to say the least.

-To illustrate this point… I bring you pictures of my feet.
-I want to add, I have not washed or treated my food in ANY way.
+To illustrate this point, I bring you pictures of my feet.
+I want to add, I have not washed or treated my foot in ANY way.

-No antibiotics, no oitments, no salves… no soap.
-The only thing I have done is dry my feet off like I normally due after showering.
+No antibiotics, no ointments, no salves, no soap.
+The only thing I have done is dry my feet with a towel, like I normally do after showering.

-Immediately after the incident my ankle and foot did swell … and stayed slightly swollen for a couple of weeks to varying degrees.
+Immediately after the incident my ankle and foot did swell a little, and stayed slightly swollen for a couple of weeks.

 Below is a picture of how it looked today, approximately four weeks after the cut…. healing nicely. :)

-I demonstrate this over and over again….to bring home the point.
-If you follow the diabetes treatments, specifically the meal plans of the American Diabetes Association (ADA) and the American Association of Diabetes Educators (AADE) … then you will most likely be in the group of the 90% who fail at diabetes and blood sugar control.
+If you follow the diabetes treatments, specifically the meal plans of the American Diabetes Association (ADA) and the American Association of Diabetes Educators (AADE), you will most likely be in the group of the 90% who fail at diabetes and blood sugar control.

-Honestly, I believe the ADA and AADE with their large pharmaceutical and food company sponsorship is more concerned about selling drugs and ‘diabetes services’ then they are about diabetics.
+Honestly, I believe the ADA with their large pharmaceutical and food company sponsorship are more concerned about selling drugs and ‘diabetes services’ than they are about diabetics.